As is ever the case, the DEA Conference program will get to the heart of the issues facing disability employment sector now and into the future.

 Laura Davis Chief Executive Officer, British Association of Supported Employment

-Panel – how could the Supported Employment Quality Framework apply to Australia?
+Panel session: How could the Supported Employment Quality Framework apply to Australia?

 Peter Bacon Chief Executive Officer, Disability Employment Australia